ashupadhyay/Udacity-SDCND-Advanced-Lane-Finding/writeup_template.md

 ### Writeup / README

 #### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
-You can submit your writeup as markdown or pdf.
-[Here](https://github.com/udacity/CarND-Advanced-Lane-Lines/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

-You're reading it!
+My writeup is a markdown file you can find it [here](https://github.com/ashupadhyay/Udacity-SDCND-Advanced-Lane-Finding/blob/master/writeup_template.md)

 ### Camera Calibration

 #### 1. Briefly state how you computed the camera matrix and distortion coefficients.
 Provide an example of a distortion corrected calibration image.

-The code for this step is contained in the first code cell of the IPython notebook located in "./examples/example.ipynb" (or in lines # through # of the file called `some_file.py`).
+The code for this step is contained in the Seventh to the Eleventh code cell of the IPython notebook located in "Advanced Lane finding.ipynb"

+Two helpful functions provided by the OpenCV are `cv2.findChessboardCorners` and  `cv2.drawChessboardCorners`.
+The important steps to calibrate your camera is:
+1. Collect the object points(internal indices points) from multiple images of a chessboard taken from different angles with the same camera.
+2. Now also, we would need the internal image points to feed to the function which would in turn calibrate the camera.

+So, the process is, we find the internal image points using `cv2.findChessboardCorners` that we feed to the function `cv2.calibrateCamera`, this returns to us `cameraMatrix` and `distortion coefficients`.
+These can then be used by the OpenCV `undistort` function to undo the effects of distortion on any image produced by the same camera.

+Note:
-I start by preparing "object points", which will be the (x, y, z) coordinates of the chessboard corners in the world.
-Here I am assuming the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
+1. There is an assumption that the chessboard is fixed on the (x, y) plane at z=0, such that the object points are the same for each calibration image.
 Thus, `objp` is just a replicated array of coordinates, and `objpoints` will be appended with a copy of it every time I successfully detect all chessboard corners in a test image.  `imgpoints` will be appended with the (x, y) pixel position of each of the corners in the image plane with each successful chessboard detection.

-I then used the output `objpoints` and `imgpoints` to compute the camera calibration and distortion coefficients using the `cv2.calibrateCamera()` function.
-I applied this distortion correction to the test image using the `cv2.undistort()` function and obtained this result:
+2. Some of the chessboard images don't appear because findChessboardCorners was unable to detect the desired number of internal corners.
+For them, the function `image_dist_undist` print appropriate messages.

+`image_dist_undist` is the name of the function which receives the input file that we need to undistort, it undistorts the image and plots it (undistorted and distorted, side by side)!

 ![alt text][image1]

 ### Pipeline (single images)